BigBang1112/tmwrr/README.md

 Goal with this project is to serve Trackmania record acomplishments acknowledged, unified, secured, and validated.
 TMWR Discord bot then sends notifications about the new records through WRR webhooks, and provides command interface to explore those acomplishments on Discord.

+WRR is designed to run seamlessly in case of master server shutdowns or any other long-term future problems.

 ## Legacy WRR and TMWR v2

 From 2022-2025, the WRR system runs on an unreliable, unmaintainable code.
 This could lead the 220+ Discord server bot to a slow painful death.
 The system also never had Feature Set 3 finished, which was about TMF Solo reading capabilities.
 The rewrite was decided for the last time so that WR notifications can be served from all Trackmania games where it's possible.